 I can’t emphasize this enough.
 I have had my share of not so great ones.
 I encourage you to try to find people that can personally refer a doctor.
-If not, then pray a lot about it and treat a new psychiatrist as a probational employee.
+If not, then see about having consultations with new psychiatrists to find someone who resonates with you.
 Trust your gut feeling and when they start a new treatment plan for you, have them make a case for why they think it is the proper course of treatment.
 This brings me to my next point, which is . . .

 4. An Advocate